 This course emphasizes the use of database management software packages to access, manipulate, and create data files.
 Topics include data entry, data access, data manipulation, relational databases, database creation, and file documentation.
-Prerequisite: None
+Prerequisite: None business aspects.

-BUS226 Webpage Design and Development (3 units) Focuses on two aspects of website management: technical and business aspects.
 An introduction to Web languages and technologies is made with some in-depth coverage of HTML and CSS.
 How to manage people, content, and suppliers is covered in the business focus.
 Prerequisite: None.